 SYSTEMIC PSYCHOTHERAPY

-Systemic psychotherapy is a type of psychotherapy focusing specially on relationships.
+Systemic psychotherapy is a type of psychotherapy focusing especially on relationships.
 These can be our immediate relationships - parents, family, friends, work colleagues, partners - but also the wider cultural, community and religious aspects of our lives.
 The quality of these relationships affects all aspects of our wellbeing, and especially our psychological and emotional health.

 Systemic psychotherapists who are members of the College for Family, Couple and Systemic Therapy, can work with teams, families, couples or individuals of all ages, including young children.
 They are often called family or couple psychotherapists.